-Beet seeds, technically a fruit, are somewhat large and easy to work with in the garden or in containers.
+Beet seeds, technically a fruit, are somewhat large and easy to work with in the garden or containers.

 Some growers will soak the seeds overnight before planting to encourage more rapid germination.

-As the beets develop a layer of organic mulch will help control the moisture in the soil.
+As the beets develop, a layer of organic mulch will help control the moisture in the soil.

-For a good supply during the growing season, beets should be planted at two week intervals.
-Most beet varieties can be harvested in about 55 days.
+Beets should be planted at two weeks intervals for a good supply during the growing season.
+However, most beet varieties can be harvested in about 55 days.

-Beets are relatively pest and disease free although they can be attacked by aphids and flea beetles which can be controlled with organic sprays or companion plantings.
+Beets are relatively pest and disease free, although they can be attacked by aphids and flea beetles which can be controlled with organic sprays or companion plantings.
 Dark spots on the beets can be an indication of a soil deficiency.

-When the beets reach two inches in diameter the tender skin can be left on while cooking.
+When the beets reach two inches in diameter, the tender skin can be left on while cooking.
 There is no need to peel them.
-However, beets can be harvested anytime later and they will still retain the same flavor and sweetness.
+However, beets can be harvested anytime later, and they will still retain the same flavor and sweetness.